naziherrahel/Software_development_technologies/README.md

 * Attend classes regularly
 * Do not rush through labs
-* Focus on understanding, not just completing tasks
+* Focus on understanding, not just completing tasks!
 * Ask questions early when something is unclear
 * Treat labs as real engineering exercises, not checklists

 ---
 ## 9. Learning Resources & Background Material

-In addition to the materials provided during this course, students may find the following resources useful for background study and revision.
+In addition to the materials provided during this course, you may find the following resources useful for background study and revision.

 ### Previous Course Materials (Optional)